sdoerig/minigrep/README.md

     -e, --regex         interpret pattern as regular expression -n, --number        show line numbers of matches -r, --recursiv      search FILE recursiv
-    -h, --help          print this help menu
+    -a, --from          start matching at line number -z, --until         match as long as line number is smaller -h, --help          print this help menu
 ```